SystemGuideOrg/guide-demo/.github/ISSUE_TEMPLATE/support--create-a-new-github-team.md

 ---
-name: New GitHub Team
+name: 'Support: Create a new GitHub Team'
 about: If you need a new team within X Orga
 title: 'GitHub: New Team'
 labels: support
-assignees: FaGru3n
+assignees: ''

 ---